 With limited light, lots of gray, and cold nights it's crucial to provide buyers a warm, bright, cozy home to fall in love with.

-While there's less buyers searching in the winter, overall home inventory is lower as well.
-Winter is not an ideal time to sell your home, but due to some situations it's the best time for you to go to market.
-Here are our basic, affordable tips to get an edge on your competition and to boost your homes curb appeal during Portland's winter months:
+While there's less buyers searching in the fall and winter, overall home inventory is lower as well.
+Here are our basic, affordable tips to get an edge on your competition and to boost your homes curb appeal during Portland's colder months:

 1: A Well Groomed Front Yard

 Help buyers to envision what the front yard will look like come spring and summer with a nice tidy front yard.
 The view from the front of your home is the first impression the buyer will get.
 Rake up debris, trim overgrowth, and remove weeds.
 Cold weather plants like evergreens and tall grasses can really help to liven a stale yard.